 Apple cider vinegar is a type of vinegar made by the fermentation of apple cider.
 During the fermentation process, sugar in the apple cider is broken down by bacteria and yeast into alcohol and then into vinegar.
-Like many types of vinegar, apple cider vinegar contains a substance called acetic acid.
-Apple cider vinegar also contains some lactic, citric and malic acids.
+Like other types of vinegar, apple cider vinegar contains acetic acid and it also contains some lactic, citric and malic acids.

 To date, few studies have tested the health effects of apple cider vinegar.
 Here's a look at some key findings from the available research: